ottnav/ottnav.github.io/faq.md

 # Installation

 ## How to install
-- If you are running Play Market device, then use it to install the app
-- If you are running Huawei device, then use Huawei AppGallery to install the app
-- Alternatively you can sideload the app
+- Install from supported app store
+- Sideload non-store build of the app (check the link at the bottom of the FAQ)

 ## How to install on my Windows PC/Mac
 There is no special version dedicated to be used on Windows PC or Mac, however, there is a solution to use the app with negligible side effects.
+- Windows 11 has a decent Android apps support, so it's recommended to use builtin solution for running apps.
-Install NoxPlayer app on your PC - it allows running Android apps and is highly optimized and recommended.
+- Install NoxPlayer app on your PC - it allows running Android apps and is highly optimized and recommended.
 Just use it like it was a native app.Some users are running the app on different emulators, like BlueStacks emulator and report that it also works quite well, and supports later Android versions.
-Please note, that hardware acceleration might not be available when using emulator, so you might need selecting software codecs to watch your content.
+Please note, that hardware acceleration might not be available when using emulator on some devices, so you might need selecting software codecs to watch your content.

 ## Will the app work on my TV?
 Why not WebOS/Tizen?
 The app only works on Android, so if your TV is running Android TV / Google TV then it will run perfectly.
 We have investigated the tech and even did some proof-of-concept, but WebOS/Tizen are simply not powerful enough to make a really good app.
 It's suitable for simple web pages that pretend to be apps, but lack real power to do complex under-the-hood tasks.
-So if you choose an LG/Samsung TV (the only 2 major vendors that do not use Android these days) - then it's highly recommended to purchase an Android / AndroidTV / GoogleTV / Chromecast(2021+ model) / FireTV / etc box or stick to be attached, to make it really smart (not pretending to be one).
+So if you choose an LG/Samsung TV (the only 2 major vendors that do not use Android these days) - then it's highly recommended to purchase an Android / AndroidTV / GoogleTV / Chromecast(2021+ model) / FireTV / etc box or stick to be attached.

 ----